chrisnoonan98675/site/xl-deploy/how-to/using-placeholders-with-provisioning.markdown

 ## Property placeholders

-_Property_ placeholders are used to make properties of CIs configurable in a provisioning package.
-XL Deploy scans provisioning packages and searches the CIs for dictionary placeholders.
+_Property_ placeholders allow you to configure the properties of CIs in a provisioning package.
+XL Deploy scans provisioning packages and searches the CIs for placeholders.
 The properties of following items are scanned:

-* Bound Templates on Provisioning Package
+* Bound templates on provisioning packages
-* Bound Templates on Provisionable (CI type that extends `upm.Provisionable`)
+* Bound templates on provisionables (CI type that extends `upm.Provisionable`)
-* Provisioners on Provisionable (CI type that extends `upm.Provisionable`)
+* Provisioners on provisionables (CI type that extends `upm.Provisionable`)
-* Provisioning Package
+* Provisioning packages

-Before you can provision a provisioning package to a target provisioning environment, values must be provided for *all* property placeholders.
-A value of a placeholder can be provided via `upm.Dicitionary` assigned to `upm.ProvisioningEnvironment` or via `Provisioning Properties` when executing the provisioning via UI or via `placeholders` parameter in [CLI](/xl-deploy/how-to/using-the-xl-deploy-cli-provisioning-extension.html).
+Before you can provision a package to a target provisioning environment, you must provide values for *all* property placeholders.
+You can provide values in several ways:

+* In a dictionary (`upm.Dicitionary`) that is assigned to the provisioning environment (`upm.ProvisioningEnvironment`)
+* In the provisioning properties when you set up the provisioning in the GUI
+* Via the `placeholders` parameter in the [command-line interface (CLI)](/xl-deploy/how-to/using-the-xl-deploy-cli-provisioning-extension.html)

 ## Contextual placeholders

-_Contextual_ placeholders serve the same purpose as property placeholders; the difference is that the values for contextual placeholders are not know before provisioning plan execution and are resolved during plan execution.
-Contextual placeholders might be resolved when executing a provider or in the finalization of the provisioning plan.
-Contextual placeholder is resolved from property with the same name of the provisioned it is linked to.
+_Contextual_ placeholders serve the same purpose as property placeholders; however, the values for contextual placeholders are not known before the provisioning plan is executed.

-*Note*: The name of the contextual placeholder is case sensitive and must equal to property name of the provisioned.

 For example, a provisioning step might require the public IP address of the instance that is created during provisioning; however, this value is only available after the instance is actually created and XL Deploy has fetched its public IP address.

+XL Deploy resolves contextual placeholders when executing a [provider](/xl-deploy/how-to/create-a-provider.html) or when finalizing the provisioning plan.

+Contextual properties are resolved from properties on the provisioneds they are linked to; therefore, the placeholder name must exactly match the provisioned property name (it is case-sensitive).
+For example, the contextual placeholder for the [public host name](/xl-deploy-xld-aws-ec2-plugin/5.5.x/ec2PluginManual.html#awsec2instance) of an `aws.ec2.Instance` CI is `{% raw %}{{% publicHostname %}}{% endraw %}`.

-If value of placeholder is not resolved, a resolution of a templates with such a placeholder will fail.
+If value of placeholder is not resolved, then resolution of templates that contain the placeholder will fail.

 ## Literal placeholders

 _Literal_ placeholders allow you to insert placeholders in a dictionary that should only be resolved when a deployment package is deployed to the created environment.
 The resolution of these placeholders does not depend on provisioned, dictionary, or a manual user entry.

-The value `{% raw %}{{'XYZ'}}{% endraw %}` will resolve to `{% raw %}{{XYZ}}{% endraw %}`.
+For example, the value `{% raw %}{{'XYZ'}}{% endraw %}` will resolve to `{% raw %}{{XYZ}}{% endraw %}`.